Normalizing Flows for Probabilistic Modeling and Inference: Constructing Flows Part I: Finite Compositions

 provided $\alpha_{ik}>0$ and $w_{ik} > 0$ for all $k\ge1$.
 Clearly, the above construction corresponds to a monotonic \textit{single-layer perceptron}.
 By repeatedly combining and composing monotonic activation functions, we can construct a \textit{multi-layer perceptron} that is monotonic, provided that all its weights are strictly positive.

-Non-affine neural transformers such as the above can represent any monotonic function arbitrarily well, which follows directly from the universal-approximation capabilities of multi-layer perceptrons \citep[see e.g.][for details]{huang2018neural}.
-The derivatives of neural transformers needed for the computation of the Jacobian determinant are in principle analytically obtainable, but more commonly they are computed via backpropagation.
-A drawback of neural transformers is that in general they cannot be inverted analytically, and can be inverted only iteratively e.g.~using bijection search.
-Variants of non-affine neural transformers have been used in models such as \textit{neural autoregressive flow} (NAF) \citep{huang2018neural}, \textit{block-NAF} (B-NAF) \citep{DeCao:2019:bnaf}, and \textit{Flow++} \citep{ho2019flow++}.
+Transformers such as the above can represent any monotonic function arbitrarily well, which follows directly from the universal-approximation capabilities of multi-layer perceptrons \citep[see e.g.][for details]{huang2018neural}.
+The derivatives of the transformer needed for the computation of the Jacobian determinant are in principle analytically obtainable, but more commonly they are computed via backpropagation.
+A drawback of combination-based transformers is that in general they cannot be inverted analytically, and can be inverted only iteratively e.g.~using bisection search \citep{rburden81:numerical}.
+Variants of combination-based transformers have been used in models such as NAF \citep{huang2018neural}, block-NAF \citep{DeCao:2019:bnaf}, and Flow++ \citep{ho2019flow++}.

 \paragraph{Integration-based transformers} Another way to define a non-affine transformer is by recognizing that the integral of some positive function is a monotonically increasing function.
 For example, \citet{Wehenkel:2019:umnn} define the transformer as: where $g(\cdot; \valpha_i)$ can be any positive-valued neural network parameterized by $\valpha_i$.
 Typically $g(\cdot; \valpha_i)$ will have its own parameters in addition to $\valpha_i$.
 The derivative of the transformer required for the computation of the Jacobian determinant is simply equal to $g(\ervz_i; \valpha_i)$.
 This approach results in arbitrarily flexible transformers, but the integral lacks analytical tractability.
 One possibility is to resort to a numerical approximation.